justinethier/zig-mark-sweep-gc/README.md

 (gdb)
 ```

-## what else?

-- web assembly compilation (TBD, probably requires a main and possibly a more detailed implementation)

 ## Conclusion

 That's it for now.
 All in all this was a great first experience with Zig and I look forward to writing more Zig in the near future!